microsoft/AdaptiveCards/specs/DesignDiscussions/InputLabels.md

 > ### Host side styling
 >
-> Following the previously mentioned text formatting the proposed set of properties we could allow the host application to override would be almost the same set of properties we provide for configuring a TextBlock:
+> Following the previously mentioned topic of text formatting, the proposed set of properties we could allow the host application to override would be almost the same set of properties we provide for configuring a TextBlock:
 >
 > | Property | Default Value |HostConfig | Native |
 > | --- | --- | --- | --- |